GSA/service-delivery/README.md

 ### Our work
 A few projects are highlighted in our [Year 1 impact report](https://github.com/GSA/service-delivery/blob/main/GSA%20Service%20Delivery%20-%202023%20Impact%20Report.pdf).

-## What we offer

-## Get in touch

-If you have questions or are potentially interested in getting our team’s help on one of your projects, please contact [servicedelivery@gsa.gov](mailto:servicedelivery@gsa.gov).

 ### Hiring for these positions has closed